At Artspace Warehouse, Three Takes on Fluidity Span Graffiti and Abstract Expressionism

-This colorful square artwork is 36 inch tall by 36 inch wide.
+This large neutral horizontal artwork is 60 inches tall by 76 inches wide.
+It is composed of three separate panels.
 Ermilkina carefully adds thick cube-like dots of oil paint with a palette knife in distinct patterns onto the surface, adding an intricate three-dimensional texture to her oil paintings.
 The color spots partially blend into a fuller range of background tones and give the artworks a significant depth.
 She signs the front of the artwork and paints the sides as a continuation of the front.
 It does not require framing and is ready to hang.
-Free local Los Angeles area delivery. $125 shipping within Continental US.
-Affordable worldwide shipping options available.
+Free local Los Angeles area delivery.
+Affordable US and global shipping is available.
 A certificate of authenticity and hanging hardware are included.

 Born in 1975, Saratov, Russia, Ekaterina Ermilkina now lives and works in New Jersey.
 She grew up in the beautiful city of Yalta in Crimea on the North coast of the Black Sea, where in 1985 she enrolled as a student to the School of Art of F.Vasiliev, graduating in 1991.